Ashby Dialogues

 Emergent Pathogens and Globalization: Past and Present

-Join the UNCG Biology department for a series of public discussions and talks, featuring Dr. Xiang-Yang Han and Dr. Monica H. Green.
+The UNCG Biology department held a series of public discussions and talks, featuring Dr. Xiang-Yang Han and Dr. Monica H. Green.

 Thursday, October 19 @ 2:00 pm (Sullivan 3rd floor lobby) Eat, Meet, and Greet: Ashby Introduction